 Now that means that the needs are ongoing.
 The rent has to be paid as well as food and clothing for these victims.

 But isn’t that what Christians are supposed to do?
 How else can you demonstrate to these young girls that our God is a father of the fatherless?

 A father of the fatherless, and a judge of the widows, is God in his holy habitation.
 Psalms 68:5

 This home is not here simply for the humanitarian work alone, although by itself it is indeed worthy.
 The home is here to show these young girls the love of Christ and lead them to a saving knowledge of him.
 But isn’t that the whole point?

 The goal ultimately is to build a home for them.
 But all of this takes a sizable investment.

 And it’s up to God’s people to figure out how they can meet this need.

-If you were doing work wouldn’t you want to expand and find more these kids and be able to replicate the program?
+If you were doing work, wouldn’t you want to expand and find more of these kids and be able to replicate the program?

 Now you can understand the conundrum of Peoples Baptist Ministries to India.
 It’s a never-ending need for resources to meet the needs of the people.

 What’s noteworthy is that this girl’s home wasn’t GS’s idea; it was the local church pastor’s idea.